semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ![](./figures/03-service1.png){ width=95% }

-Click on **Add Block**, the new block is called "Build service2".
+Click on *Add Block*, the new block is called "Build service2".
 Uncheck the Build service1 in dependencies.
 This causes both block to run in parallel.
 For the command, type `echo "building service2"`.

 ![](./figures/03-service2.png){ width=95% }

-Click on **Run this workflow**, change the branch to the default branch your repository uses (usually, it's called `main`) and click on **Start**.
+Click on *Run this Workflow*, change the branch to the default branch your repository uses (usually, it's called `main`) and click on *Start*.

 ![](./figures/03-run1.png){ width=95% }